 HUMP DAY AFTERNOON HIKES(ages 18+) Wednesdays, December 4, 11, 18, January 8, 15, 22, 29, February 5, 12, 19 and 26 2:30 to 4 PM In the winter our Hump-day hike continues to be in the afternoons for better light.
 If you like to hike, but don’t like doing it alone, come on out for a brisk, intermediate ability hike (with multiple elevation changes) in nature—the perfect way to get some exercise incorporated into your day while enjoying the weekly changes you observe as the season progresses.
 Inclement weather cancels.
 The program is free — FRNC membership or donation suggested.
 Register online at HUMP DAY AFTERNOON

-WEEKDAY BIRD WALK AT RANCOCAS Thursday, December 5 and January 16 9 to 10/10:30 AM Join Audrey Dorofy on the Rancocas Nature Center grounds in search of birds--our local residents and we hope to see some migrants passing through.
+WEEKDAY BIRD WALK AT RANCOCAS Thursday, December 5, January 16, February 13 9 to 10/10:30 AM Join Audrey Dorofy on the Rancocas Nature Center grounds in search of birds--our local residents and we hope to see some migrants passing through.
 Bring a water bottle and binoculars.
 Let us know ahead of time if you would like to borrow a loaner pair.
 Dress to walk in mostly hard sand or gravel with some exposed roots, occasional hilly terrain, and a mix of wooded and open areas.
 This is a relaxed pace, one-to-one-and-a-half-hour walk.
 All skill levels are welcome.
 The program is free; FRNC membership or donation suggested.
 Register online at WEEKDAY BIRD WALK

 ESCAPE ART SERIES: SEASONAL STITCHERY AND SNIPPETS OF HOLLY (ages 16+) Sunday, December 15 1:30 to 3:30 PM Sign up for this workshop with teacher naturalist Robin Sperry and learn how to cross stitch--one of the easiest forms of embroidery.
 We’ll use a simple pattern inspired by the American Holly tree to create a holiday ornament or colorful mason jar band.
 And while working on the project, Robin will share fun facts about this interesting native species that is prolific in the Rancocas preserve.
 Cost: $25/per person (includes all needed supplies and materials).
 Register online at ESCAPE ART SERIES